-Jonno Davies has been named as one of “Today’s Marquee Names, Now In The Making” by Michael Paulson in The New York Times, one of the world’s best known publications.
+Jonno Davies has been named as one of “Tomorrow’s Marquee Names, Now In The Making” by Michael Paulson in The New York Times, one of the world’s best known publications.

 The original article can be viewed here.